Madiha Kotb

 Immediate Past President, ASME

-Madiha’s efforts and contributions have been recognized by her peers, she is a National Board of Boiler and Pressure Vessel Inspectors (NBBI) Honorary member, a recipient of the NBBI Safety Medal, the ASME Dedicated Service Award, the CSA John Jenkins Award and the CSA Award of Merit.
+Madiha’s contributions have earned her numerous accolades, including Honorary Membership from the National Board of Boiler and Pressure Vessel Inspectors (NBBI), the NBBI Safety Medal, the ASME Dedicated Service Award, the CSA John Jenkins Award, and the CSA Award of Merit.